omeka/classic-enduser/Plugins/Contribution_3.md

 The Simple Options are equvialent to selecting "Allow non-registered contributions" but not "Allow anonymous contributions" on newer versions of the plugin.

 ### Contributions
-This  tab is where you can view all submissions through the public contribution form.
+This  tab is where you manage and view all submissions.
 From this screen, it is possible to review and make items public or change their status.
-All contributions through the form will also be available to browse and search on from the Items tab in your Omeka site.
+All contributions through the form will also be visible to browse and search on from the Items tab in your Omeka site.

 ## Collecting Information from Contributors (optional)

 To ask for additional information about your contributors, you will need to install 2 additional plugins.
-If you were not collecting contributor information, you do not need to install Record Relations or User Profiles to use Contribution.
+If you do not wish to collect contributor information, you do not need to install Record Relations or User Profiles to use Contribution.

 1. Upload and install the [Record Relations plugin](/RecordRelations_2.0.md)
 2. Upload and install the [User Profiles plugin](/UserProfile_2.0.md).
 Once Record Relations is installed, the User Profiles plugin will become available to install.
 Follow directions for creating user profiles in that plugin's documentation.